Baud-UCS/DEF/CONTRIBUTING.md

     git clone git@github.com:your-username/DEF.git

-To follow our (mandatory) coding rules, you will need to have [Microsoft Visual Studio 2013] with [StyleCop] plugin installed:
+To follow our (mandatory) coding rules, you will need to have [Microsoft Visual Studio 2013] with [StyleCop] plugin installed.
+StyleCop template is already included in src folder.

 [Microsoft Visual Studio 2013]: https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx